zold-io/wts.zold.io/README.md

     and maybe you need to call `/pull`.
 It's impossible to check the balance of the wallet, if the server doesn't have a copy of the wallet.
 The WTS server has to pull your wallet from the network first.

-  * `GET /pull`: asks the server to pull your wallet from the network.
-    This is an asynchronous operation and you should expect `200` response with the `X-Zold-Job` header inside.

   * `GET /find`: finds and returns all transactions in the wallet that match the criteria.
     You can specify the criteria in the query string.
 For example,